Hungarian diplomat in Bangkok tests positive for coronavirus

 Cambodian officials had said Monday that Hungary’s ambassador to Cambodia and Vietnam had tested positive for the coronavirus in the wake of a one-day visit to Cambodia by Hungarian Foreign Minister Peter Szijjarto.
 Szijjarto was found to be infected when he was tested last Tuesday on arrival in Thailand from Cambodia.

 The unnamed 53-year-old Hungarian diplomat in Bangkok is the only locally transmitted case in Thailand so far to be linked to Szijjarto.
+He was described as asymptomatic but tested positive on Monday, and was sent to the Bamrasnaradura Infectious Diseases Institute in Bangkok’s northern suburbs for treatment.
+Szijjarto had been sent to the same facility before flying back to Hungary.

+Sopon Iamsirithaworn, director of the Division of Communicable Diseases of the Department of Disease Control, said the diplomat sat in the same car and had a quick dinner with Szijjarto on the day he arrived in Bangkok.
+After the foreign minister tested positive, the diplomat was quarantined at home, and transferred to the isolation facility after testing positive.

+The diplomat was not identified by name.
+However, in response to reporters’ questions, Sopon referred to him as “ambassador.”
+Hungary’s embassy in Thailand did not reply to questions for further details.

 In Cambodia, four people out of more then 900 tested for the virus because of links to Szijjarto’s visit have tested positive.
 In addition to the Hungarian ambassador, they are a Cambodian bodyguard for the visiting minister, a lawmaker from Cambodian Prime Minister Hun Sen’s ruling party and a senior Agriculture Ministry official.